AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 To add subscriptions in an account, add the number of users for who you'd like to purchase subscriptions.
 Then on the upper-right corner, click **Place Order**.
 Review the estimate and click **Proceed**.
 Enter your account details and also your credit card details.
 Then to purchase the subscriptions, click **Complete Order**.

-To remove an active subscription,&nbsp;contact&nbsp;the Captivate Prime support team.
+To remove an active subscription, contact the Captivate Prime support team.

 **2. How to change a credit card for subscriptions?**

-In the **Order History **tab, for an active account, click **Edit**.
+In the **Order History** tab, for an active account, click **Edit**.
 Then on the Subscription Details page, click **Edit Subscription**.
 Enter your new credit card details and click **Update Payment Method**.

 ![](assets/credit-card-details.png)

-**3.&nbsp;How to update the Billing information on Captivate Prime?**
+**3. How to update the Billing information on Captivate Prime?**

 To update the billing information, follow the steps below:

-1. Log in as **Admin **and click **Billing**.
+1. Log in as **Admin** and click **Billing**.

 1. In the list of orders, click **Edit**.
 1. In the Subscription details page, click **Edit Subscription**.

 Choose the item that you want to edit:

-1. **Payment method: **Use this option to update payment details, such as, credit card.
+1. **Payment method:** Use this option to update payment details, such as, credit card.
 1. **Address:** Use this option to update address details.

 **4. Can I partially cancel a subscription?**

-No, you cannot cancel a subscription partially.&nbsp;If you need to reduce the number of seats that you have purchased, you can cancel the subscription at the end of the billing cycle and then purchase the number of seats required.
+No, you cannot cancel a subscription partially.
+If you need to reduce the number of seats that you have purchased, you can cancel the subscription at the end of the billing cycle and then purchase the number of seats required.

-**5.&nbsp;How do I get an Invoice for my Credit card payments?**
+**5. How do I get an Invoice for my Credit card payments?**

 Contact [FastSpring](https://fastspring.com/) to get an invoice for your payments, using one of the following ways:

-* Create a service request with FastSpring using the link **https://questionacharge.com**.
+* Create a service request with FastSpring using the link `https://questionacharge.com`.
-* Send an email to FastSpring on **orders@fastspring**.com requesting for the invoice.
+* Send an email to FastSpring on `orders@fastspring.com` requesting for the invoice.